radiomicsgroup/dMRIMC/README.md

     --vasc-threshold 300 \
     --noise zenodo_mouse_data/dwi_noise.nii \
 ```
 The script extracts the subset of diffusion MRI measurement from our ultra-rich synthetic protocol that more closely matches the input protocol by the user, with which the diffusion MRI data to analyse was acquired.
+It also takes care of preparing the diffusion MRI scan for Histo-μSim fitting.

 The extracted sub-protocol is stored inside the `MOUSE_BREAST_EXVIVO` folder, which is created within `dMRIMC/using_Histo_uSim`.
-We recommend that you use a different folder name for different subjects/scans, if you need to deploy Histo-μSim on several imaging sessions (e.g., `protocol_sub01`, `protocol_sub02`, ...) .
+We recommend that you use a different folder name for different subjects/scans, if you need to deploy Histo-μSim on several imaging sessions (e.g., `protocol_sub01`, `protocol_sub02`, ...).
 The protocol provided by the user is specificied through the `--bval`, `--gdur` and `--gsep` parameters, through which space-separated files are provided.
-These must include one entry for each volume of the 4D NIFTI file storing the diffusion MRI scan to process, with the following units:
+These must include one entry for each volume of the 4D NIFTI file storing the diffusion MRI scan to process (`--dwi`), with the following units:
-* s/mm$^2$ for b-values (`--bval`)
+* s/mm<sup>2</sup> for b-values (`--bval`)
 * ms for the gradient duration δ (`--gdur`)
 * ms for the gradient separation Δ (`--gsep`).

+For cases when there is no true b = 0 (e.g., in preclinical imaging), you have the option of treating them as b = 0 using a threshold controlled by the `--bval-threshold` flag.
+This sets the maxinimum b-value below which all the volumes will be effectively considered as b = 0 for signal normalisation.

+Note that in the example above we used the option `--vasc-threshold 300`.
+This sets a threshold to discard b-values with non-negligible vascular signal contributions.
+In this case, all volumes with bvalue < 300 s/mm<sup>2</sup> and above the `--bval-threshold` (default 20 s/mm<sup>2</sup>) would be removed.
+This scan did not contain any, but in the case that it does a warning similar to the one about high bvalues will be printed and the relevant volumes will be removed.

 Going back to our example, if all went well, you should see:
 ```